restatedev/examples/python/patterns-use-cases/README.md

 ### Demo scenario

-Run the upload client with a userId: `python src/dataupload/client.py`
+Run the upload client with a userId: `python src/dataupload/client.py my_user_id12`

-curl -X POST localhost:8080/DataUploadService/package1/run

 This will submit an upload workflow to the data upload service.
 The workflow will run only once per ID, so you need to provide a new ID for each run.